What to Do About Angry Business Emailers (Flamers)

 Flaming was a term initially used to describe what would happen if you broke established online guidelines.
 Being “flamed” describes the type of emails you could expect to receive, pointing out the error of your ways.

 When used as a verb, “Flaming” is online slang for when an onliner “sends an angry, critical, or disparaging email.”
-Back then, you were flamed for what today would be considered benign issues— for example things like breaking forum rules because it was clear you didn’t take the time to read them.
+Back then, you were flamed for what today would be considered benign issues— for example, things like breaking forum rules because it was clear you didn’t take the time to read them.

 Then there are and always will be trolls.
 You know, those who post nasty, accusatory, or controversial things to get people to react.
 Let the flame wars begin!